-Melania Trump Wears Green Hervé Pierre-Designed Dress To Meet King Abdullah And Queen Rania [Photos]
+Melania Trump Wears Green Herve Pierre-Designed Dress To Meet King Abdullah And Queen Rania [Photos]

 — Yashar (@yashar) April 5, 2017

-Either way, the white and black outfit donned by Queen Rania, along with Melania’s green dress, coupled with their sky-high stilettos that was black for Melania and white for Queen Rania, are getting plenty of responses on social media.
+Either way, the white and black outfit donned by Queen Rania and Melania’s green dress, coupled with their sky-high stilettos that was black for Melania and white for Queen Rania, are getting plenty of responses on social media.
 Melania’s fashions are getting comments like the ones below on social media.

 “Melania Trump looked stunning as she greeted Queen Rania of Jordan in this form-fitting emerald dress.